gdt050579/AppCUI-rs/docs/chapter-4/custom_desktop.md

 ```

 These methods have the following purpose:
-* `on_start` is being called once (after the AppCUI framework was started).
-A desktop object is being constructed before AppCUI framework starts.
-As such, you can not instantiate other objects such as menus, windows, etc in its constructor.
-However, you can do this by overwriting the `on_start` method.
+* `on_start` is called once (after the AppCUI framework has started).
+A desktop object is constructed before the AppCUI framework starts.
+As such, you cannot instantiate other objects such as menus or windows in its constructor.
+However, you can do that by overriding the `on_start` method.
-* `on_close` is called whenever a desktop is being closed (usually when you pressed `Escape` key on a desktop).
-You can use this to performa some aditional validations (such sa saving all files, closing various handles, etc)
+* `on_close` is called whenever a desktop is being closed (usually when you press the `Escape` key on a desktop).
+You can use this to perform some additional validations (such as saving all files, closing various handles, etc.).
-* `on_update_window_count` is being called whenever a new window is being added or removed from the desktop.
-You can use this method to re-arange the remaining methods.
+* `on_update_window_count` is called whenever a new window is added or removed from the desktop.
+You can use this method to rearrange the remaining windows.

 ## Using the custom desktop